-Fikardou is a village of Nicosia district, located in Machairas forest and which consists part of Pitsilia area.
+Fikardou is a village situated in the Nicosia district, nestled within the Machairas forest and forming part of the Pitsilia area.

-Historically, the name Fikardou was associated with the medieval family of Thomas Fikardos, who was a chancellor during the reign of James II.
-However, despite the association of the village with Fikardos' family, no written sources exist related to the formation of the village up until later, on the 19th century, during the Ottoman rule of the island.
+The origin of the village's name has been subject to various explanations.
+Historically, Fikardou was linked to the medieval family of Thomas Fikardos, who served as a chancellor during the reign of James II.
+However, while the village's association with the Fikardos family dates back to this period, no written sources document its formation until the 19th century, during the Ottoman rule of the island.

-Additional explanations appearing concerning the name Fikardou relate to the etymology of the name.
-"Fikardou" seems to derive from the words “φυγάς” ("figas" meaning "fugitive") and “ανδρείος” ("andrios" meaning "brave") or “φυγά άνδρον” (meaning "den of fugitives").
-These two versions are associated with stories about people who were forced to leave their residences and move to the mountainous area of Machairas for safety, but also to fugitive clans that were inhabiting in the area.
+Other explanations concerning the etymology of "Fikardou" propose connections to the words “φυγάς” ("figas," meaning "fugitive") and “ανδρείος” ("andrios," meaning "brave") or “φυγά άνδρον” (meaning "den of fugitives").
+These versions are associated with stories about individuals compelled to leave their homes and seek refuge in the mountainous Machairas area, as well as fugitive clans that once inhabited the region.

-The village can be characterized as an open-air museum, displaying the traditional architecture of the island.
-During the 20th century, the Department of Antiquities has proceeded with the restoration of the village, including the reparation of the abandoned houses, in order to help the village to preserve its distinguished atmosphere.
+Fikardou village serves as an open-air museum, displaying the traditional architecture of the island.
+During the 20th century, the Department of Antiquities undertook the restoration of the village, including the repair of abandoned houses, to preserve its distinctive ambiance.

-Walking through the cobble-stoned streets of the village, someone will see the one or two-storey houses, that were build with local stone and plinths, with their internal courtyards, the stables and their wooden balconies.
-Among them, Katsinioros House that nowadays consist the Local Ethnological Museum, with exhibits from the 16th century.
-Another one is the House of Dimitris Achilleas that has exhibits of the local textile art.
-It has to be mentioned that both houses were awarded by Europa Nostra in 1987.
+Strolling along the cobblestone streets of the village, visitors will encounter one or two-story houses constructed with local stone and plinths, featuring internal courtyards, stables, and wooden balconies.
+Notable among these structures is Katsinioros House, presently housing the Local Ethnological Museum, exhibiting artifacts dating back to the 16th century.
+Another significant building is the House of Dimitris Achilleas, showcasing local textile art.
+Both houses received the Europa Nostra award in 1987.

-In the centre of the village it is located a little church, which is built during the 18th century and being dedicated to Apostles Peter and Paul.
-The church is in the form of basilica and has a wooden roof.
-Opposite the church, there is the only tavern of the village that offers traditional meze, coffee and local sweets.
+At the heart of the village stands a small church, dedicated to Apostles Peter and Paul, and built in the 18th century in the form of a basilica with a wooden roof.
+Across from the church, the village's sole tavern offers traditional meze, coffee, and local sweets.